auth0/docs/articles/architecture-scenarios/implementation/b2c/branding.md

 * Visual indicators like a friendly-name and your logo for display
 * An email address and URL for your organization's Support team

-Auth0 does not provide an out-of-the-box user interface for customizing your Error Pages, but you can use the [Tenant Settings endpoint of the Management API](/api/management/v2#!/Tenants/patch_settings) to configure them.
-Alternatively, if you can create and host your Error Page then you can have Auth0 direct users to that page instead of using the Auth0-hosted option.
+Out-of-the-box there is no user interface for customizing your error pages, but you can use the [Tenant Settings endpoint of the Management API](/api/management/v2#!/Tenants/patch_settings) to configure them.
+Alternatively, if you can create and host your error page then you can have Auth0 direct users to that page instead of using the Auth0-hosted option.

 ### Custom domains